klmilam/columbia-ad-17/README.md

 ```

 #### Hyperparameter Tuning
+Cloud AI Platform offers built-in support for hyperparameter tuning.

-We'll use TPU V2 for hyperparameter tuning, since we'll need multiple TPUs for each
+We'll use a v2-8 TPU for hyperparameter tuning, since we'll need multiple TPUs for each hptuning trial.
+Ideally, we would run more than 2 trails in parallel.
+However, we only have quota for 16 TPU V2s, so we can only run 2 concurrent trials (each on a v2-8 TPU).

 ```bash
 gcloud ai-platform jobs submit training "tpu_training_$(date +%Y%m%d%H%M%S)" \
         --staging-bucket "gs://internal-klm-tpu" \